 See more about answering competency-based questions on our applications page.

 - An interview conducted by one person, although there may be another person present to take notes.

 - You might undergo several such interviews following each other, where different interviewers could assess your specialist skills if relevant, or the interviews could reflect different aspects of the job, including representatives from different departments.

 - This type of interview is generally conducted at assessment centres (as there will be other activities for them to get assessments of one candidate), or as a first stage interview.

-- Here you are questioned by a panel, generally made up of four or five people.
+- Here you are questioned by a panel, generally made up of three to five people.

 - There is usually a chairperson to co-ordinate the questions, a specialist who knows about the job in detail and a HR specialist.